Cookie Consent by Free Privacy Policy Generator

 1. Chloride

-The main anion (negatively charged ion) in plasma, chloride works alongside sodium to help maintain fluid balance, acid-base homeostasis, and nerve function.
+The main anion (negatively charged ion) in plasma, chloride, works alongside sodium to help maintain fluid balance, acid-base homeostasis, and nerve function.

 2. Sodium Chloride (Salt)